joshwood/draw-string/README.md

 Eventually you will be able to create/save new drawings and view existing drawings.

 ##Setup
+You will need node and grunt installed and a mongodb server up on local host (default port).

 Run ```npm install``` to get the project dependencies.

-Of course you will need a mongo server running on the default port.

 ##Running the application
 Run ```node server``` to start the node server (runs on port 3030, socket listener is port 3000).